 4. Show appreciation for others

 When was the last time a manager said "Well done" and paid you a compliment about some work you’d done?
 Sadly this rarely happens in an office environment, and it’s easy to feel under-appreciated and hard done by as a result.

 But ask yourself this: are you guilt-free on this subject yourself?
 Is there a co-worker or subordinate in your workplace you should show your appreciation for?
-Because, actually, giving someone a slap on the back and congratulating them on a job well done will actually improve your own mood as well.
+Because slapping someone on the back and congratulating them on a job well done will improve your mood as well.